hantsy/quarkus-sandbox/docs/restclient.md

 ## Java 11 HttpClient

-If you are using Java 11, it is luckily to use the brand new HttpClient API which is stablized to public since Java 11.
+If you are using Java 11, it is luckily to use the brand new HttpClient API which is stabilized to public since Java 11.

 The following is a new version using Java 11 HttpClient.